onetwosri/no-teleport-olm/readme.md

 Obviously, this is not ideal.
 It would be much better if the special that occurred at the thumb was lightning or crystals instead of teleports.
 To make that happen, you have to shift your mage hand attack cycle relative to olm's, as shown below.

 ![](https://i.imgur.com/C5CIeps.png)

 This image shows the three possible ways in which your mage hand cycle can line up with olm's attack cycle.
 Each one is named based on the special that occurs when you are at the thumb.
 As you can see, being on either crystal or lightning cycle allows you to avoid getting teleported during mage hand.

 Of the two "good" cycles, you want to always be on **LIGHTNING** cycle.
-This may seem counterintuitive, since crystals are a lot less annoying than lightning, but this is the single most important factor for avoiding teles during the melee hand.
+This may seem counterintuitive, since crystals are much less annoying than lightning, but this is the **_single most important factor_** for avoiding teles during the melee hand.

 ## Getting on lightning cycle

+When you first start a phase, you are on teleport cycle by default.
+To get onto lightning cycle, you have to shift olm's attack cycle relative to your own so that he does lightning instead of teles on the thumb.
+The easiest way to do this is at the beginning of the phase when you spec the hand.